Your smart winter Barcelona packing list

 Scarf and hats?
 While scarfs have become a trendy complement that most locals use, hats are still seen as something a bit too colorful.
 Add a light scarf or shawl to your packing list for Barcelona, but forget about the hat.
 And if it happened to be so cold you’d rather wear one, for less than 20€ you can treat yourself to a cute handmade woolen beret.
 The Corte Inglés department store has a very well assorted hat department in the ground floor, or you might want to check out one of the gorgeous 100 year-old hat stores in town: Obach in the Gothic Quarter and Mil on Fontanella street around the corner from Plaza Catalunya.

-But wait!
-What about shoes?
-What kind of shoes should you add to your packing list for Barcelona?
-Share this post to read our recommendations!
+AND BONUS!
+What kind of shoes should you add to your packing list for Barcelona:

 Winter shoes.
 When considering what to pack for Barcelona in the winter, shoes are always an important point to take into account.
 Make sure to chose some that are very comfortable: you’ll spend a lot of time walking, as Barcelona is a very walkable city.
 Sneakers are OK, but don’t bring white ones: you’ll stand out as a tourist way too much (black or brown sneakers are fine).
 In October you can still wear flats and Mary Janes, while after November you’ll want to switch to ankle boots (tall boots would take too much space in your suitcase).
 If they are cute enough, they can even spare you having to pack high heels for dinner, as Barcelona is a quite informal city and heels aren’t required for most restaurants.
 In January and February I favorite waterproof boots with woolen lining, to keep my feet dry and warm.